Henry Finkel: NBA career

 Finkel was drafted in the second round (17th overall) in the 1966 NBA draft by the Los Angeles Lakers.
 In his first year, he played sparingly—in 27 games he averaged 5.2 minutes, 1.5 points and 2.4 rebounds per game, mostly as a backup to center Darrall Imhoff.

 On May 1, 1967, he was drafted by the San Diego Rockets in the NBA expansion draft.
 His playing time and production greatly increased from his rookie year.
 In 53 games, he averaged 21.1 minutes, a career-high 11.6 points, 7.1 rebounds, and a career-high 1.4 assists per game.
 He also had a career-best .492 field goal percentage.

 During the season, he set personal single-game highs of 21 points, then 24, and finally 26 on March 6, 1968.
 One night later, on March 7, he exploded for 42 points against the Lakers as he made 13 field goals and was 16-for-18 from the free throw line.
 His scoring barrage continued the following night with another 35 against the Lakers.

 The following season, his third in the NBA, his playing time dipped again.
 In 35 games he averaged 9.5 minutes, 3.7 points and 3.1 rebounds.

-August 22, 1969 was a date that changed Finkel's life forever as he was traded to the defending NBA champion Boston Celtics, coached by future Hall-of-Famer Bill Russell.
+On August 22, 1969, Finkel was traded to the defending NBA champion Boston Celtics, coached by future Hall-of-Famer Bill Russell.
 Russell had been player-coach for the Celtics' championship season, but he stepped away from both roles after the season.